Food & Drink

 Five of the Best Places to Brunch in London

 Though it may have its origins in America, brunch is now a London institution enjoyed by thousands of locals and visitors every weekend.
 But with so many options available, how do you decide where to go?
-From who does the best eggs, to bottomless Prosecco packages and where to sample the ultimate brunch cocktail, the Bloody Mary, here are our favourite places to enjoy brunch in London.

 Best for eggs: The Wolseley

-When it comes to eggs, nowhere does them better than The Wolseley.
+When it comes to eggs, nowhere does they better than The Wolseley.
 At this stylish restaurant in Piccadilly, breakfast is a grand affair.
 Poached eggs are served three ways (Benedict, Florentine or Arlington), omelettes are laden with 30g of caviar, and classics such as bacon and eggs are given a royal upgrade – try the Haggis with fried duck eggs.
-Other egg-based highlights include childhood favourite ‘eggs with soldiers’ (boiled egg with sliced toast), and healthy alternatives including egg white frittata with goats’ cheese and radishes.

 Brunch in London